PRUNERS/archer/README.md

 build system, and the LLVM OpenMP Runtime with OMPT support).

 Note: Using the LLVM OpenMP Runtime version >= 3.9 may results in some false positives during the data race detection process.
-Please, pay attention to the comments next to some of the building commands for further details.
+Please, notice that the full building of Clang/LLVM with ARCHER support depends on the version of LLVM OpenMP runtime.
+In the configuration section there will be two different commands depending on the type of runtime chosen.

 ## Stand-alone building with official LLVM OpenMP Runtime and ThreadSanitizer support<a id="sec-4-3" name="sec-4-3"></a>